-As of 2019, six adult loons returned to the lakes in Massachusetts to which they were translocated and captive-reared, and then from which they fledged.
+As of spring 2020, nine adult loons returned to the lakes in Massachusetts to which they were translocated and captive-reared, and then from which they fledged.
 Their return marks a major milestone in the efforts to translocate Common Loons.
 See BRI publication: Loon Translocation: A Summary of Methods and Strategies for the Translocation of Common Loons

 BRI has worked with collaborators to design and apply successful approaches to address conservation concerns to Massachusetts Common Loons from marine oil spills.